HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ### 1.2 Choosing MinPt

 Some general rules for determining Minimum Samples (“MinPts”).
 The MinPts value is better to be set using domain knowledge and familiarity with the data set.
-Here are a few rules of thumb for selecting the MinPts value [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering]:
+Here are a few rules of thumb for selecting the MinPts value (by [[Amir Masoud]][How to determine epsilon and MinPts parameters of DBSCAN clustering]]:

 * The larger the data set, the larger the value of MinPts should be
 * If the data set is noisier, choose a larger value of MinPts